onsecurity/onsecurity-mcp-server/README.md

 - Give me a summary of my most recent pentest/scan.
 - Show me trends across my pentests as a graph.
 - What can I address to make the most impact most quickly on my most recent pentest?
-- I would like summaries for different types of stakeholders on the state of our recent pentest engagemenets - eg high level, technical, managerial etc
+- I would like summaries for different types of stakeholders on the state of our recent pentest engagements - eg high level, technical, managerial etc
-- Do I need to action anything to prevent test getting held up?
+- Do I need to action anything to prevent tests getting held up?
 - Are there any new findings?
 - What are the top 10 most common findings across pentests and scans.

 *Note: It is useful sometimes to configure Claude to "Extended thinking" for some questions.*